Lecture 5

 The Persistence Problem

-Every Python variable you create lives in RAM.
+Every Python variable lives in RAM.

 # views.py — DO NOT do this